 Management Discussion and Analysis Report

-Management Discussion and Analysis Report as per Regulation 34 of the Listing Regulations for the year under review is presented in a separate section forming part of the Annual Report for the financial year2020-21.
+A detailed analysis of your Company's performance is discussed in the ManagementDiscussion and Analysis Report as per Regulation 34 of the Listing Regulations for theyear under review forming an integral part of the Annual Report for the financial year2020-21.

 Corporate Social Responsibility

 Your Company is at the forefront of Corporate Social Responsibility (CSR') andsustainability initiatives and practices.
 Your Company believes in making lasting impacttowards creating a just equitable human and sustainable society.
 Your Company continuesto focus its CSR initiatives to drive positive and sustainable change in buildingresilient communities.
 Your Company has been involved with social initiatives and engagesin various activities in the fields of education healthcare and communities.